 Never say never, but I don’t see myself as a candidate for a surgical facelift.
 There’s the general anaesthesia, the pain, the long weeks of recovery and, let’s face it, the uncertainty and irreversibility of the outcome.
 I’m just too risk-averse.
 But for those who are willing and able to receive antiageing treatment from an appropriately qualified and ethical doctor, there’s so much that can be done nowadays to slow down the march of time.

 Over the past 12 years, I’ve had opportunities to experience and review a wide range of anti-ageing treatments.
-They’ve included IPL (intense pulsed light) sessions to remove pigmentation spots and broken capillaries; various laser technologies that improve skin texture, shrink pores and stimulate collagen growth; radiofrequency (RF) and ultrasound modalities designed to lift and tighten; Botox for smoothing lines; and hyaluronic fillers to restore lost volume.
+They’ve included IPL (intense pulsed light) sessions to remove pigmentation spots and broken capillaries; various laser technologies that improve skin texture, shrink pores and stimulate collagen growth; radiofrequency (RF) and ultrasound modalities designed to lift and tighten; Botulinum Toxin (or more commonly known as Botox) for smoothing lines; and hyaluronic fillers to restore lost volume.
 Do they work?
 Absolutely, but with one caveat – the tool is only as good as the doctor who wields it.
 Don’t be embarrassed to ask around for a referral, exactly as you’d do if you were looking for a good hair-stylist, estate agent or lawyer.
 This is your face we’re talking about.

 AGEING GRACEFULLY AND BEAUTIFULLY